Qiskit/rustworkx/paper.md

 To address the performance issues in Qiskit, we explored several graph library alternatives. _igraph_ [@Csardi2006], _graph-tool_ [@Peixoto2014], and _SNAP_ [@Leskovec2016] are stable Python libraries written in C or C++ that can replace _NetworkX_.

 However, there was a strong desire to keep the flexibility that _NetworkX_ provided for exploring and interacting with the graphs, which precluded custom data structures.
-The investigated graph libraries either had issues integrating with Qiskit or APIs that were too rigid, such that the migration of existing code was more complex than desired.
+The graph libraries mentioned above either had issues integrating with Qiskit or APIs that were too rigid, such that the migration of existing code was more complex than desired.
 Thus, the main contribution of _retworkx_ is keeping the ease of use of _NetworkX_ without sacrificing performance.

 # Graph data structures